fmillion-mnsu/cis444-f25/SYLLABUS.md

 This course will introduce you to techniques in advanced data analysis and analytics.
 You will learn:

-* role of database architects
+* big data terminology and concepts
 * database modeling with reverse engineering
 * data models: organization master data model (OMDM), star schemas
 * advanced SQL programming techniques